 Michael Griffin (Georgia Tech Brittain Postdoctoral Fellow; Ph.D., Lousiana State University, '14; M.A., English, University of Tulsa, '09; B.A., English & B.A., Liberal Arts, Northwestern State University, '07) began teaching English and Writing at Mount Vernon Presbyterian School in Atlanta, GA in 2017.

 Ryan Hedrich (B.S., Public Policy, ’14) is a math teacher at Berkmar High School in Gwinnett County.
 Originally an Applied Mathematics major, Ryan is excited to be teaching it now.
 He encourages all GT students who want to teach to work with GT Pre-Teaching!

-Rena Ingram (M.S., Chemistry, Georgia TEch, '17; B.S.
+Rena Ingram (M.A.T. - Chemistry, Kennesaw State University, ‘18; M.S., Chemistry, Georgia Tech, '17; B.S.
 Chemistry, Fort Valley State University, ’14) was a Cherry Emerson Fellow and was part of the Southern Regional Educational Board’s State Doctoral Scholars Program.
-She is recipient of a Woodrow Wilson Teaching Fellowship and a Noyce Foundation Fellowship and is pursuing a Master of Arts in Teaching Science (Chemistry) at Kennesaw State University.
+She is a Woodrow Wilson Teaching Fellow and a Noyce Foundation Fellow and is currently teaching high school Chemistry in Fulton County in Georgia.
 Read about Rena's journey to the classroom here.